-As of December 31, 2015, the Company was not aware of any other known trends, events or uncertainties that have or are reasonably likely to have a material impact on our liquidity.
-As of December 31, 2015, the Company has no material commitments or long-term debt for capital expenditures
+As of December 31, 2016, the Company was not aware of any other known trends, events or uncertainties that have or are reasonably likely to have a material impact on our liquidity.
+As of December 31, 2016, the Company has no material commitments for long-term debt or for capital expenditures.